broadinstitute/sma-finder/README.md

 It takes 1 or more alignment files (CRAM or BAM) and reports whether the sample(s) have complete loss of functional *SMN1* due to a mutation involving the c.840 position.
 Testing on 13 positive control cases and 10,434 negative controls showed 100% sensitivity and specificity (details below).
 The tool's limitations are that it doesn't report SMA carrier status or *SMN2* copy number.
 Also, it does not detect the ~5% of SMA cases caused by unusual *SMN1* loss-of-function mutations that do not involve the c.840 position.
-Finally, SMA Finder may also work for RNA-seq, targeted sequencing, or long-read data, but we currently lack the positive controls to evaluate this.
+Finally, SMA Finder may also work for RNA-seq, targeted sequencing, or long-read data files, but we currently lack the positive controls to evaluate this.

 ### Install